 1. The sovereignty of the Kingdom falls on the citizens of the Kingdom as a whole.

-2. The territory of the Kingdom according to existing national boundaries shall not be altered except by resolution of the legally-effective referendums.
+2. The territory of the Kingdom according to existing national boundaries shall not be altered except by resolution of the legally-effective Union Assembly.